What are policy logs?

 - Diving deep to understand why certain policies execute more often than others

 Policy Logs are only available to brands that are upgraded to Conversation Context Service v2.
-Please talk to your LivePerson account representative if you want to use this feature and have not been upgraded.
+Please talk to your LivePerson account representative (other contact options: chat with us on this page, or message Support) if you want to use this feature and have not been upgraded.

 Using policy logs